tterimaa/nurse-scheduling-problem/README.md

 # TODO LIST

-- Assigning a nurse to a booking
+- Define start and end times for each day
+- More granular scheduling
 - Vacation days
-- Availability
 - Part-time employees

 # How to run (macos)